 Weeks soon turned into months, and I was still in the same boat.
 The job centre would give me different jobs to apply for, but because they didn’t know much about my condition, the job wouldn’t be suitable in one way or another.
 In the meantime, I would be finding jobs online that could be suitable.
 I would apply for them either online or by sending them my CV via email, and wait to hear from them.
 Sometimes, I wouldn’t hear from them at all.
 Other times, I’d be invited for an interview, but afterwards wouldn’t hear anything.
 Companies aren’t allowed to discriminate due to disability, but who knows!

-In April this year the job centre gave me a contact details of an advisor at Enham Trust.
+Eventually the job centre gave me a contact details of an advisor at Enham Trust.
 Enham is a charity based in Hampshire, Berkshire, who help people with disabilities be able to do ‘normal’ things, like find work or be able to live independently.
 I booked an appointment with my advisor, Isabelle, and felt hopeful!
 After my first appointment, I felt positive that with the help of Isabelle and Enham, I’d eventually find a job, or some sort of work!

 I am so grateful for Enham and Isabelle for finding me a job.
 Without them, I could potentially still be sitting at home, unemployed, getting nowhere!
 I would recommend Enham to anyone who is trying to find work.
 It just proves that people with disabilities can do things that ‘normal’ people do, whatever anyone else says!
 Hopefully I’ll be at M&S for a while, but whatever happens I’ll be happy I’ve worked for such a lovely company, and with such lovely people!